traktuner/networkShareMounter/README.md

 ##### **5) Why is it not possible to change the mount point name when using /Volumes for the mount location?**

 When mounting shares in `/Volumes`, the OS handles the mount process entirely and doesn't allow changing the mount point name programmatically.
 So, it's not possible to change the name.
 If the key mountPoint is configured, it will be disregarded when using `/Volumes` as the mount location.

+##### **6) Is there a way to centrally control the collection of crash reports via MDM?

+Network Share Mountre is now using a tool to collect issues and crash reports.
+It has become apparent that there are recurring errors that we cannot reproduce.
+Debugging such problems is often time-consuming.
+Therefore, we decided to look for a tool that collects as few data as possible, is open source, and can be hosted locally in our data center.
+We chose [Sentry](https://sentry.io).
+- We use a *locally hosted* instance of Sentry, not one hosted in the cloud.
+The data therefore *never leaves our local servers*, hosted in our own data center.
+- Since we have no interest in any user data, *we only collect data that aids us in debugging*.
+- We have introduced a new switch that turns off the collection and sending of analysis data. **This switch cannot be configured via MDM because we believe every user should decide for themselves whether to support us with their crash reports.**

 ## 🚀 Planned features and releases